saimgulay/TouchDesigner-AdvancedAudioOscillatorCHOP/README.md

 # Script-Based Audio Oscillator for TouchDesigner

+---

+![Full Screen](images/AAOCHOP.png)

+---

+## Documentation

+# AdvancedAudioOscillatorCHOP

+## Summary

+The AdvancedAudioOscillatorCHOP is a script-based CHOP designed for procedural audio synthesis within TouchDesigner.
+Implemented entirely in Python using the Script CHOP, it enables multi-voice oscillator functionality with per-channel control.
+Each voice supports real-time waveform blending, harmonic wavetable synthesis, and BLEP-based anti-aliasing.
+The system operates independently of built-in audio operators and supports full customisation through dynamic parameter pages.

+---

+## Parameters - General Page

+* **Sample Rate** `Samplerate` – Number of samples per second.
+Defines the output resolution.
+Default is 44100 Hz.
+* **Num Channels** `Numchannels` – Number of oscillator voices.
+UI pages are created per voice.
+* **Num Samples** `Numsamples` – Number of samples generated per cook.
+* **Transition Time** `Transitiontime` – Delay before oscillator starts generating output.
+Useful for synchronisation.
+* **Absolute Time** `Absolutetime` – Tracks the absolute timeline of the network.
+Read-only.
+* **Update Channels** `Updatechannels` – Pulse to rebuild all per-channel UI pages when channel count changes.

+---

+## Parameters - Channel Pages

+Each voice includes a custom UI page with the following parameters:

+* **Frequency** – Oscillator frequency in Hz.
+* **Amplitude** – Output amplitude.
+* **Sine Mix** – Gain for sine component.
+* **Square Mix** – Gain for square component (BLEP corrected).
+* **Sawtooth Mix** – Gain for sawtooth component (BLEP corrected).
+* **Triangle Mix** – Gain for triangle waveform (integrated from square).
+* **Noise Mix** – Gain for uniform white noise.
+* **Wavetable Mix** – Gain for user-defined harmonic wavetable.
+* **Harmonic 1–16** – Partial weights for harmonic construction of wavetable.
+* **Offset** – Adds DC offset to waveform.
+* **Bias** – Controls pulse width or triangle shaping.
+* **Phase Shift** – Initial phase offset for waveform.
+* **Smooth Pitch Changes** – Enables sample-accurate pitch interpolation.

+---

+## Output Behaviour

+This operator generates one output channel per active oscillator.
+Channels are named `oscillator_1`, `oscillator_2`, etc. Output resolution and timing are defined by the Sample Rate and Num Samples parameters.
+A built-in one-pole filter is applied to each channel to reduce high-frequency artefacts.

+---

+## Audio Features

+* BLEP anti-aliasing for sharp transitions
+* Harmonic wavetable generation
+* Per-channel additive synthesis
+* One-pole low-pass filter
+* Dynamic UI creation per oscillator voice

+---

+## Operator Inputs

+This CHOP does not accept external inputs.
+All control is performed through parameter pages.

+---

+## Use Cases

+* Multi-voice procedural audio synthesis
+* Real-time waveform morphing and modulation
+* LFO generation at audio or control rates
+* Teaching waveform construction and synthesis

+---

+## Comparison

+* **Audio Oscillator CHOP** – Offers fixed waveform selection with limited modulation.
+AdvancedAudioOscillatorCHOP adds per-voice control, BLEP filtering, harmonic control, and full waveform blending.
+* **LFO CHOP** – Typically runs at 60Hz with basic waveforms.
+AdvancedAudioOscillatorCHOP supports high-rate LFO generation with synthesis-level detail.

+---

+## Notes

+* Requires TouchDesigner 2022.2 or later.
+* NumPy must be available (included by default).
+* Channels and parameters are rebuilt when pressing Update Channels or when voice count changes.

+---

+TouchDesigner Build: 2022.2+

+Category: CHOPs – Script CHOP

-## Introduction
+## Repository

 TouchDesigner offers a modular node-based environment primarily focused on real-time visual programming.
 While it provides basic audio synthesis functionalities, such as the built-in [Audio Oscillator CHOP](https://docs.derivative.ca/Audio_Oscillator_CHOP), these are inherently limited in scope, lacking the expressive depth and granularity typically expected by sound artists or interactive system designers.
 This project introduces a fully script-based, extensible, and modular audio oscillator built from the ground up using the Script CHOP.
 It leverages Python and NumPy to create a synthesis engine that not only replicates but surpasses the functionality of standard CHOPs.

----

-![Full Screen](images/AAOCHOP.png)

----

 ## Installation